scverse/scvi-tools/docs/user_guide/models/diagvi.md

 # DiagVI

-**DiagVI** (Diagonal multi-modal integration Variational Inference; Python class {class}`~scvi.external.DIAGVI`) is a deep generative model for diagonal integration of unpaired multi-modal single-cell data using prior biological knowledge encoded as a guidance graph.
+**DiagVI** (Diagonal multi-modal integration Variational Inference; Python class {class}`~scvi.external.DIAGVI`) is a deep generative model for diagonal integration of unpaired multi-modal single-cell data using prior knowledge about cross-modal feature correspondences.
+These relationships (such as associative or repressive interactions) are encoded in a guidance graph, where edge weights can represent both positive and negative covariation between features across modalities.

 DiagVI is inspired by the GLUE[^ref1] architecture, which uses modality-specific variational autoencoders (VAEs) to project heterogeneous data types into a shared latent space.
 In contrast to GLUE’s adversarial alignment strategy, DiagVI aligns modalities using Unbalanced Optimal Transport (UOT) via the Sinkhorn divergence[^ref2], explicitly accounting for differences in cell-type composition across modalities.